 4.3.1.1 When do I file my insider report on SEDI?
+[Revised August 19, 2005]

-You need to file your report within 10 calendar days from the date you became an insider if you hold securities of the issuer, and thereafter within 10 calendar days after any change occurs in your holdings of the SEDI issuer.
+You need to file your report within 10 calendar days from the date you became an insider if you own (or exercise control or direction over) securities of the issuer, and thereafter within 10 calendar days after any change occurs in your holdings of the SEDI issuer.
 If you are an insider of a SEDI issuer, you need to file your insider reports electronically on SEDI.
 To file your report on SEDI, you or your filing agent first needs to be registered as a SEDI user, have filed your insider profile and obtained an access key.

 4.3.1.2 Do I need to file a separate report on SEDI for each province where I have insider reporting obligations?
+[Revised August 19, 2005]

 No, you only need to file once on SEDI to report a transaction or holding in securities of a reporting issuer for which you are an insider, even if the issuer is a reporting issuer in more than one province.
 SEDI is an electronic filing system for insider reporting in all provinces that have insider reporting requirements.
 Filing once on SEDI for a particular transaction or holding satisfies all provincial insider reporting requirements.
-Please note that New Brunswick, Prince Edward Island, Nunavut, Northwest Territories and Yukon do not have any insider reporting requirements.
+Please note that Prince Edward Island, Nunavut, Northwest Territories and Yukon do not have any insider reporting requirements.